ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

     End Sub
 End Class
 ```

 As we use the up and down buttons, we change a variable called `increment`, to either `-100` or `+100`, then that value is added to the value held in the `frequency` variable.
 We also added the BrainPad.WriteToComputer(frequency.ToString()) method to display the value in the Visual Studio Output window.

 Using the code above, can we determine the highest frequency a person can hear?

 ## The If-statement with Variables
 The same way the **If statement** was used to check if a button was pressed, it can be used with variables.
-In the code below we show that, if the frequency is larger than 6,000, turn the LightBulb red, otherwise turn it off.
+In the code below we show that, if the frequency is larger than 6,000, turn the LightBulb red, otherwise, turn it off.
 Add the code shown below to the `BrainPadLoop()` in the example above, right before the `BrainPad.Wait.Seconds(0.2)` line.

 ```vb
 If frequency > 6000 Then